antublue/test-engine/MANUAL.md

 ### Non-Goals

-The test testEngine is not meant to replace JUnit 5 for unit tests.
+The test engine is not meant to replace JUnit 5 for unit tests.

 While it could be used, it's not recommend.